ergo-services/ergo/docs/advanced/inspecting-state.md

 **One node, read by a human.** [Observer](observer.md) shows a process list, its tree, and the inspection output of whichever process you open, updating live.
 This is the view for "I know roughly where the problem is".

-**A whole cluster, read by an AI.** [MCP](../extra-library/applications/mcp.md) exposes the same surface as tools an agent calls on demand: enumerate processes across the cluster, inspect any of them, follow the topology, sample profiles.
-Each node runs the diagnostic tools internally, and one entry point reaches all of them through cluster proxy, so a single conversation covers every node.
+**A whole cluster, read by an AI.** The [MCP surface of Observer](../extra-library/applications/observer.md) exposes the same inspection as resources and tools an agent asks for on demand: enumerate processes across the cluster, inspect any of them, follow the topology, capture a profile.
+Every node runs the built-in `system` application that answers those questions, and the one node serving MCP reaches all of them, so a single conversation covers the cluster.

 The difference between the two is not convenience, it is method.
 A dashboard answers questions decided in advance.
 An agent holding the whole inspection surface can work the other way round: start from a symptom, enumerate what exists, read the state of the processes that look implicated, correlate across nodes, and narrow down.
 Point diagnosis becomes system diagnosis, because nothing has to be selected up front.